OFFICIAL RULES AND REGULATIONS

 Manitoulin Island streams, rivers, and inland lakes are also included in the area able to be fished for the purpose of participation in the M.E.S.C.
 2021.

 3 –To enter and participate in the M.E.S.C.
 2021 A registration ticket must be purchased at a cost of $65.
 Tickets may be purchased through the website, www.fishmanitoulin.com, or in person in Little Current or Gore Bay at The Manitoulin Expositor office and at other select outlets.
 Tickets purchased during M.E.S.C.
 2021 are not valid on the day of purchase, a M.E.S.C.
-2021 registration ticket becomes valid the day after it is purchased.
+2021 registration ticket becomes valid the day after it is purchased, with the exception of anglers on a charter boat.
+Charter boat anglers may be offered a ticket at the dock before embarking on the charter.
 Registered participants in M.E.S.C.
 2021 fishing from boats must be able to guarantee that all other anglers fishing from their boat, regardless of age, are entered in M.E.S.C.
 2021 and be eligible to enter fish in M.E.S.C.
 2021.

 4 – Success in the M.E.S.C.
 2021 is defined as being achieved when an angler; is fishing with a valid Ontario fishing licence, if required to hold one holds a valid M.E.S.C.
 2021 registration ticket is abiding by the Regulations of the Fish and Wildlife Conservation Act, the Fisheries Act, The Department of Transport “Small Boat Safety Regulations,” and the Rules and Regulations of the Manitoulin Expositor Salmon Classic 2021is abiding by the Invasive Species Act in accordance with the rules and regulations as found in the Ontario Fishing Regulation and Rules Summary.
 We sincerely hope everyone feels gratified by spending time on or by the waters of our beautiful Manitoulin Island.
 The organizers of the M.E.S.C.
 2021 will consider this as our success.